Skip to main content

 Your 1:16 scale model is a replica Bundeswehr Panzer Battalion 104 tank, part of the NATO eFP, Lithuania, 2016 battle group.

-Cutting-edge German technology has equipped the Leopard 2A6 with exceptional fire power, maneuverability and protection, including a sophisticated laser rangefinder and computing system, and a 120 mm smoothbore cannon, that combine to ensure exceptional combat capabilities and hit probability.
+Cutting-edge German technology has equipped the Leopard 2A6 with exceptional fire power, manoeuvrability and protection, including a sophisticated laser rangefinder and computing system, and a 120 mm smoothbore cannon, that combine to ensure exceptional combat capabilities and hit probability.

 The Leopard 2A6 main battle tank is considered one of the best main battle tanks in the world, relied on by 18 nations to provide outstanding protection from the latest types of ammunition and threats.